debiki/talkyard/README.md

 Create a community, where your users can suggest ideas and get questions answered.
 And have friendly open-ended discussions and chat.
 Place it at `community.yourwebsite.org`.

 People in your community need different types of discussions for different things?
-Talkyard supports all discussion types:
+Talkyard has:

  - Question-answers, like StackOverflow (best answers first).
  - Team chat, like Slack.
- - Discussing news and ideas, Reddit and Hacker news style.
+ - Discussing ideas and news, Reddit and Hacker news style.
  - Solving problems, step by step: flat chronological comments (coming soon).
+ - Embedded comments, like Disqus, for your blog, or maybe software API docs?

-(You configure the default topic type just once: it's a per category setting.)
+(The staff configure the topic type just once, in a per category setting.)

-There's a Discourse inspired topic list.
-And Disqus like embedded comments for your blog — or your open source software API docs?

 Our vision is to build a tool that [people who change the world or their neighborood] can use to find ideas and solutions, and pick the right things to do.
 That's why we have